apify/apify-docs-v2/sources/platform/tutorials/apify_scrapers/index.md

 # Scraping with Apify

+**Discover Apify's ready-made web scraping and automation tools.
+Compare Web Scraper, Cheerio Scraper and Puppeteer Scraper to decide which is right for you.**

+---

 Scraping and crawling the web can be difficult and time-consuming without the right tools.
 That's why Apify provides ready-made solutions to crawl and scrape any website.
 They are based on our [actors](https://apify.com/actors), the [Apify SDK](https://sdk.apify.com) and [Crawlee](https://crawlee.dev/).

 Don't let the number of options confuse you.
 Unless you're really sure you need to use a specific tool, just go ahead and use **Web Scraper** ([apify/web-scraper](./web_scraper.md)) only after you know your target websites well and need to optimize your scraper.